OSU Researchers Name Newly Discovered Fish after Singer Enya

 Leporinus enyae was discovered in the Orinoco River in Venezuela by a team of researchers from OSU and Brazil.
 Curator of fishes at OSU Brian Sidlauskas says the idea for the name came to the team while they were working on the fish in the lab.

-"One of the students in my lab really likes to play one of Enya's songs called 'Orinoco Flow,' and so we listened to that song a great number of times while we were working on the paper," says Sidlauskas.
-"So we thought it would be appropriate to honor one of our favorite singers and also someone who had honored that river by naming this fish after her."
+"One of the students in my lab really likes to play one of Enya's songs called 'Orinoco Flow,'" says Sidlauskas.
+"So we listened to that song a great number of times while we were working on the paper and so we thought it would be appropriate to honor one of our favorite singers and also someone who had honored that river by naming this fish after her."